Donella365/lab3-splunk/README.md

 ## What This Lab Covers

-Splunk Enterprise is a platform for collecting, indexing, and searching machine data — logs from servers, network devices, applications, and security tools — enabling correlation and analysis across large volumes of log data.
+Splunk Enterprise is a platform for collecting, indexing, and searching machine data, including logs from servers, network devices, applications, and security tools, enabling correlation and analysis across large volumes of log data.

 In this lab, I deployed a Splunk Enterprise instance on an Ubuntu 22.04 virtual machine in Microsoft Azure, peered via VNet Peering with an existing Windows Server VM.
 From there, I configured log ingestion, built searches to correlate events across log sources, and created alerts to detect specific activity patterns.